Guide

-Form 5695 Instructions: How to Claim Home Energy Credits
+Form 5695 Instructions 2025: How to Claim Home Energy Credits

-If you need Form 5695 instructions, start with the tax year first.
+If you need Form 5695 instructions right now, start with the tax year first.

-On the IRS pages reviewed for this guide, the current instructions are for the 2025 Form 5695, which most homeowners would use when filing a 2025 federal return in 2026.
-If you are filing a different tax year, download the matching IRS form and instructions before you do anything else.
-The line numbers, QMID rules, and credit limits can change.
+The current IRS instructions are for the 2025 Form 5695, which most homeowners would use when filing a 2025 federal return in 2026.
+If you are filing a different tax year, download the matching form and instructions before you do anything else because the line numbers, QMID rules, and credit limits can change.

 This page is informational, not tax advice.
 Use the current IRS form and instructions as the filing authority, and use a qualified tax professional when your situation is not straightforward.